78526Nasir/FrontCode/README.md

 ```
 “FrontCode” is an online web platform, where user can learn Front-End Technologies like HTML, CSS,
 and JavaScript etc. The vision of this project is to provide full flexibility and resources to learn
 Front-End technologies.
-In this website user will access all the course without any cost.
-The main purpose
+In this website user will access all the courses without any cost.
+All the lessons and
-or motive of this project is that “Knowledge is open and free”.
-Here all the lessons and
 theoretical part will be discussed and covered in Bangla.
-It will gives a huge benefit to the users
+This will gives a huge benefit to the users
-whose are not well in English.
+whom are not well in English.
 ```

 ## Main Functionalities